huohuoren4/docs/python/pytest/further_topics/example_trick/basic_pattern.md

 This will avoid hiding the exception traceback on unrelated exceptions (i.e. bugs in assertion helpers).

-## Detect if running from within a pytest run
+## Detect if running from within a pytest run {#detect-if-running-from-within-a-pytest-run}

 Usually it is a bad idea to make application code behave differently if called from a test.
 But if you absolutely must find out if your application code is running from a test you can do something like this: